Vladimir Bekhterev: Contribution to neurology

 In 1893, Bekhterev left the University of Kazan to return to St. Petersburg Military Medical Academy to become the head to the Department of Nervous and Mental Diseases where he worked with Alexandre Dogiel.
 Here he continued his contribution to neurological research by organizing the first Russian neurosurgical operating room to specialize in neurosurgery.
 While Bekhterev never performed any surgeries himself, he was highly involved in the diagnostics of neurological diseases, eventually earning him the Full State Chancellor Title in 1894.

 Between 1894 and 1905 Bekhterev was very busy with his research.
 He completed between 14 and 24 scientific works per year and founded Nevrologicheski Vestnik (Neurology Bulletin) in 1893, the first Russian journal on nervous disease.
-Eventually, his work earned him the Baire’s Prize, awarded in December 1900, for the two volumes of his writing “Pathways of brain and bone marrow” in which he noted the role that the hippocampus plays in memory.
-Bekhterev's other writings include “Mind and Life,” a book written in 1902, which contained multiple volumes including “Foundations for Brain Functions Theory” written in 1903.
-“Foundations for Brain Functions Theory” described Bekhterev's views on the functions of the parts of the brain and the nervous system.
+Eventually, his work earned him the Baire's Prize, awarded in December 1900, for the two volumes of his writing "The Conduction Paths in the Brain and Spinal Cord" in which he noted the role that the hippocampus plays in memory.
+Bekhterev's other writings include "Mind and Life," a book written in 1902, which contained multiple volumes including "Foundations for Brain Functions Theory" written in 1903.
+"Foundations for Brain Functions Theory" described Bekhterev's views on the functions of the parts of the brain and the nervous system.
 It also suggested the Energetic Inhibition Theory which describes automatic responses (reflexes).
 This theory claims that there is an active energy in the brain which moves towards a center, and when this happens, the other parts of the brain are left in an inhibited state.

 He published around 600 scientific papers.
 The most important works are "Suggestion and its Role in Social Life" (1899), "Consciousness and its Borders" (1888), "Psyche and Life" (1902),"Objective Psychology" (1907), "Subject Matter and Tasks of Social Psychology as an Objective Science" (1911), "Collective Reflexology" (1921) and "General Principles of Human Reflexology" (1926).
 An Autobiography was published at 1928, after his death.
-He founded other scientific journals: the “Archives of psychiatry, neurology and experimental psychology” (1896) and the “Bulletin of psychology, criminal anthropology and hypnotism” (1904).
+He founded other scientific journals: the "Archives of psychiatry, neurology and experimental psychology" (1896) and the "Bulletin of psychology, criminal anthropology and hypnotism" (1904).

-“Suggestion and its role in social life” is a book of its time, the turning of the nineteenth to the twentieth century.
+"Suggestion and its role in social life" is a book of its time, the turning of the nineteenth to the twentieth century.